Archbishop Poblete’s Missionary Journey to Cavite

 The 1665 manuscript, courtesy of the Archdiocese of Manila

 A document dating from 1665, preserved in the archives of the Archdiocese of Manila, reveals the lengths the clergy might go to in this pursuit.
-The document chronicles the travels of Mania Archbishop Miguel de Poblete Casasola (r.
+The document chronicles the travels of Manila Archbishop Miguel de Poblete Casasola (r.
 1649-1667).
 Poblete was a Mexican-born Spaniard who had briefly served as Bishop of Nicaragua before being appointed Archbishop of Manila by Pope Innocent X. Poblete spent the remainder of his life governing the Manila archdiocese.
 After years of preaching against the domestic slavery, Poblete decided in 1664-65 to make a circuit about his diocese to .
 The document reports that Poblete began at the Mountain of Silang (Cordillera de Silang) in Cavite, Luzon, and from there traveled about southern Luzon, eventually reaching the Province of Balayan (modern Batangas), a journey of over 75 miles.
 The chronicle reports that domestic slavery was at that time still being practiced by the local Katagalugans (Tagalogs).
 Archbishop Poblete investigated the practices of the Tagalogs and harshly suppressed the alipin system wherever he found it.

 Poblete’s journey was part of a sustained effort by Church authorities to wean Filipinos off of slavery.
 Many if the particulars are lost to history, but we know that within three generations of Poblete’s missionary journey, domestic slavery died out in the Philippines.
 New laws compelled datus to free their retinues of alipin; the exchange of slaves at weddings was forbidden.
 The mangangayaw raids came to an end.
 The alipin system had vanished by1750, at least in all areas under direct Spanish control (it would endure much longer in Mindanao).